nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating PatientListCommand**

-2. If the input data is valid, a PatientList Command object is created
+2. If the input data is valid, a PatientListCommand object is created
 3. The PatientListCommand object is returned to `PatientInstance.run()`

 **Viewing Patient Objects**